lswzw/verdaccio-retry/README-en.md

 ### Usage

+1.  **Build and install the plugin.** This step builds the plugin and copies the necessary files (`package.json` and the compiled `lib` directory) into the `plugins` directory for the Docker container to use.
+    ```bash
+    # Build the plugin
+    npm run build

+    # Create a dedicated directory for the plugin
+    mkdir -p examples/plugins/verdaccio-retry

+    # Copy the built code and package.json
+    cp -r lib/ examples/plugins/verdaccio-retry/
+    cp package.json examples/plugins/verdaccio-retry/
+    ```

-1.  **Create an `htpasswd` file for authentication.** Verdaccio is configured to use this file to protect publishing.
+2.  **Create an `htpasswd` file for authentication.** Verdaccio is configured to use this file to protect publishing.
 Replace `your_username` with your desired username.
 You will be prompted for a password.
     ```bash
     # Navigate to the config directory
     cd examples/config